tekdi/unite-framework/README.md

 1. **Clone** - Clone this repo
 2. **Install server dependencies** - change directory to the server folder and run ```npm install``` command.
 This will install all the server dependencies.
 3. **Verify MongoDB is active** - MongoDB is by default not started every time the system is restarted / booted.
-Verify MongoDB server is active/running with command ```service mongod status```.
+Verify MongoDB server is active / running with command ```service mongod status```.
 If not active, start the MongoDB with command ```sudo service mongod start```.
 4. **Import temporary data** - [Instructions](#import-dummy-data-to-start-with)
 4. **Start loopback server** - run command ```node .``` to start the server.
 5. Once the server is active, one can access ```http://localhost:3002/explorer``` URL to add application data (Such as Menu, Widget, WidgetAssignment, Source) using post service from loopback. refer Database Design Diagram for more clarification on relationship between the collections.